 Webinars come in many shapes and sizes.
 By answering the following questions, you can easily figure out which type of webinar is best for you.

-- Would you like an interview-style webinar in which a speaker asks a set of predetermined questions to a subject matter expert?
+- Interview: Would you like an interview-style webinar in which a speaker asks a set of predetermined questions to a subject matter expert?

 How do I pick a webinar topic?